bakermat/suffersync/README.md

 # SufferSync

-SufferSync gets upcoming workouts from your Wahoo SYSTM training plan and creates .zwo files from those workouts.
-These can be used in other platforms and the app will sync this automatically with your [intervals.icu](https://intervals.icu) account if you setup your API credentials.
+SufferSync gets upcoming workouts from your Wahoo SYSTM training plan and syncs these with [intervals.icu](https://intervals.icu).

 ## Getting Started
 - Make sure you have Python 3 with the `requests` and `dateutil` packages.
 You can install these as follows: